mberkom/AdvancedKnockoutJS/KOModule-View-ViewModelArchitecture.md

 Okay, so Knockout needs to be extended a little.
 In fact, the generic MVVM pattern doesn’t really work when you have a bunch of interactions, modules, pages, etc...
 The answer is to replace it with something very similar.

-Enter the Module-View-ViewModel(s) pattern.
+Enter the Module-View-ViewModel(s) architecture.
 You can think of the “Module” portion as a self contained widget that declares its own Knockout instance.
 The “View” stays basically the same and remains HTML, but the way bindings are declared and accessed changes.
 The “ViewModel(s)” are a set of viewmodels specific to the module.
 They each contain a serialize method that returns a clean model and a parse method that accepts a clean model.

 **1. Module**